AngelaBenincasa/wordpress/wp-content/plugins/eroom-zoom-meetings-webinar/readme.txt

 For those who want to monetize the meetings or offer the customers something new, you can always upgrade eRoom plugin with the paid addon — [eRoom purchasable meetings](https://stylemixthemes.com/zoom-meetings-webinar-plugin/).

 eRoom purchasable meetings will add more value to your business.
 With this tool, you can make your video conferences and webinars available for purchase as WooCommerce products.
 A great way to monetize your services in a digital format.
 Offer your customers consultations, and training as live sessions or recorded webinars and let them choose and buy the favorite product.

+## Recurring Meetings

+[Recurring meetings and webinars](https://eroom.stylemixthemes.com/product/how-to-a-series-of-events-for-startups/) is another paid add-on that gives you the ability to create Zoom meetings with recurrency.
+It is enough to create a single meeting and each occurrence will be using the same meeting ID and settings.

+Recurring events Increase engagement and productivity.
+It is especially beneficial for managers and team leads.
+It also allows holding regular check-ins making sure every user or customer is involved.

 ## Simple in usage
 Interaction between eRoom and WooCommerce plugins makes it very easy to create a purchasable meeting.
 All you need to do is to add your meeting as a new WooCommerce product which makes it available for users to buy.
 Users can join the meeting directly from the browser or Zoom app.
 There is also a possibility for them to interact with the host via messages.